The Leadville Trail v3 is a traditional shoe that is versatile enough for both roads and mountain trails.

 The Leadville Trail v3 by New Balance provides decent protection in the way of cushioning underfoot and a well-knit mesh overlay that keeps out pesky debris and particles.
 Scoring a six out of ten in this category, this shoe has an average level of foot protection.
 Because it lacks a rock plate which makes long distances on rocky terrain a little painful after about mile ten.
 That said, on most trails it did a great job of keeping our feet protected.

 Fitted with a Vibram outsole, the Leadville Trail v3 does a great job on most surfaces.
 Like most shoes in this review, it's perfect for single track and hard surfaces.
 It earned a six out of ten in this category because the outsole doesn't do well on absolutely everything.
 On wet or super sloppy surfaces, the Vibram outsole is slippery.
-If you're looking for something the performs well on slippery surfaces, check out our Editors' Choice, the inov-8 Roclite 305 GTX that does well in wet weather and wet surfaces.
+If you're looking for something the performs well on slippery surfaces, check out the current line up in our up-to-date trail running shoe review.

 Overall, the Leadville is perfect for well-groomed surfaces and mountain trails.
 We felt it did well on most technical terrain, but suffered when it got a little wet outside.

-Scoring a solid seven out of ten, we thought the stability of this show was a little above average.
+We thought the stability of this show was a little above average.
 Fitted with an 8 mm drop, this traditional shoe actually feels low profile.
 The wider toe box provides room for toe splay, while the outsole isn't too thick.
-The shoe doesn't feel tippy on the trail while the flexible midsole does a great job at conforming around trail hazards.
+The shoe doesn't feel tippy on the trail while the flexible midsole does a great job at conforming to trail hazards.
 If you're in search of a shoe with foot protection and great stability (that scored a nine out of ten), be sure to look at the La Sportiva Bushido - nimble, protective, and quick!

 Comfort & Fit